Anita Lambert, RN Freelance Health Writer Blog Gratitude, Anger, and Healthcare. My new beginning.

 I loved when patient satisfaction became a real goal for the nation and a tool with which to judge facilities by.
 But I’m about the only one.
 Just listen to all professionals in health care whine when patient satisfaction is mentioned, as if that’s not part of their job and shouldn’t be considered.
 I was a patient 2 months ago.
 I wanted to get good service.
 Who wouldn’t expect good service for what hospitals in this country charge?

 Well, this has gotten pretty serious, hasn’t it?
 Here’s an interesting fact to lighten the mood.
 Obviously, I’m a registered nurse.
-I had the other hip replaced 7 years ago (lucky genetics).
+I had my first hip replaced 7 years ago (lucky genetics).
 I was so disgusted with the way patients get the short end of the stick in our hospitals that I chose to fly to India to have surgery.
 You read that right.
 I had more confidence in the ability of the hospital in India not to infect, mistreat, or even kill me than I did our own US facilities.
 And I made a very good choice.
-This time, however, since I got dumped from my income providing job before surgery, I got stuck here in the US for the procedure.
-India was definitely a 100% better experience.
-You can expect a less wordy blog coming soon about the comparison of that vs the care I got here in the States.
+The second time, however, right after I got ‘let go of’ the same day I asked for medical leave, I got stuck here in the US for the procedure.
+India was definitely a 100% better experience and cost me and insurance a heck of a lot LESS.

 Really, they killed my DAD!

 Here’s another side note that I have to present in the interest of fairness: There are times where, “But did you DIE?” might be an appropriate response.
 For example, when someone complains that they have sore ribs after we did CPR and brought them back from the dead.
 Or, when somebody is pissed as hell at us for taking away their high after we bring them back from a heroin overdose in which they had forgotten to keep breathing.
 Or when a person complains that his throat is sore after we put a breathing tube in when they were unable to breathe for themselves.
 That’s where the whole, ‘But did you DIE?’ phrase really originated and even I once loved the phrase because of what it meat.
-Now, however, I see it out there in cyberspace among providers all the time.
+Now, however, I see it out there in cyberspace among experienced clinicians all the time.
 Sometimes I hear it spoken from coworkers while on shift.
 It always makes me cringe.
 Tone your egos down a few notches.
-Sure, you’re all working hard, but at least have the common sense to realize that you’re working hard at all the wrong things from a patient’s perspective.
-Sorry, staff.
-Patients have a right to be pissed off.
+I know, we’re all working hard, but at least have the common sense to realize that from a patient’s perspective, we’re working hard at all the wrong things.
+Patients have a right to be pissed off, and they don’t realize who to direct their anger toward.
 We’re supposed to be their advocates.

 (Steps off soapbox to sounds of crickets and gasps from former coworkers.)